In this section

 Nationally active in the field of education, Dr. Vaidya serves on the Executive Council of the Association of Directors of Medical Student Education in Psychiatry (ADMSEP).
 She was the organization's president from 2014-2015.
 As an ADMSEP Council Member, Dr. Vaidya has conducted several faculty development workshops for new clerkship directors.
 Dr. Vaidya also serves on the council of Alliance of Clinical Educators, a national group representing all the core clerkships.
 She has also served as a member of the NBME test committee for neurology and neurosciences.
 Dr. Vaidya has served as councilor of the Illinois Psychiatric Society and president of the Illinois chapter of the Indo-American Psychiatric Association.

 Dr. Vaidya began her career at Chicago Medical School as a psychiatry resident in 1984.
 During her tenure at CMS, Dr. Vaidya held various administrative positions: She served as chair of the Department of Psychiatry and Behavioral Sciences from 2003 to 2013 and interim chair of the Department of Neurology (2009).
-In the past, Dr. Vaidya has also held several educational positions within the department, including Director of Medical Student Education and Acting Director of Residency Training.
-She is currently a co-director and major teacher in the Clinical Neuroscience course.
-Also, she is currently serving as an Acting RFUMS Global Health Director.
+In the past, Dr. Vaidya has also held several educational positions within the psychiatry discipline, including Director of Medical Student Education and Acting Director of Residency Training.